wix/Detox/docs/Guide.Migration.md

 To make the artifacts feature work, you have to call `detox.beforeEach(testSummary)` and `detox.afterEach(testSummary)` with a current test summary object (test title, full test name, test status).

-As the API of the methods is a subject to change in the future versions and there is complexity behind composing test summary (as in the case with Jest test runner), you are encouraged to reuse the examples of `./e2e/init.js` for  [mocha](/examples/demo-react-native/e2e/init.js) and [jest](/examples/demo-react-native-jest/e2e/init.js).
+As the API of the methods is a subject to change in the future versions and there is complexity behind composing test summary objects (as in the case with Jest test runner), you are encouraged to reuse the examples of `./e2e/init.js` for  [mocha](/examples/demo-react-native/e2e/init.js) and [jest](/examples/demo-react-native-jest/e2e/init.js).

 If you have reasons to make direct calls to `detox.beforeEach` and `detox.afterEach` (e.g. you're adding support for another test runner), please refer to [detox object documentation](APIRef.DetoxObjectAPI.md).